e-geist/ddtp/doc/resources/serialization.md

 ## Communication between decoupled system components
 - De-/Serialization speed: very import -> how fast can it be processed?
-- Storage size: mid important -> how much space does it take up in RAM + via network communication
+- Data size: mid important -> how much space does it take up in RAM + via network communication
 - Standardized protocol: depends -> is the techstack rather broad or narrow? support for many languages needed?

 *Decision*: **msgpack** due to better language support for Python + decision against gRPC (otherwise protobuf